Deva Vatala National Park

 Deva-Vatala National Park is a protected area in Bhimber District, Azad Kashmir, Pakistan.
 It is located close to the Indian border and aligns with the district of Gujrat.
 The park is one of the few protected areas in Azad Kashmir to be located in a thorn forest.
 It is home to some of the most diverse wildlife, including the only population of Red Junglefowl, in Pakistan.

 History

 This national park was notified in 1998 and spreads over an area of 7,000 hectares which is around 29km^{2}.

 It was part of India until 1971.

 Geography

 The park is an important hotspot for biodiversity and has many lakes which attract waterfowl.
 It is a hilly area with a maximum height of 1,101m above sea level.
 It is part of the Lower Himalayan Range, and is mainly covered by tropical thorn forest.

 Flora

-The forest is mainly tropical thorn covered by Acacia and many evergreen trees with diverse shrub growth.
+The forest is mainly tropical thorn covered by Acacia and many evergreen trees (like Mangifera indica) with diverse shrub growth.
 The climate is mainly sem-arid.